AngeloM15/AngeloM15/README.md

 > A quick introduction about me

-I'm __Angelo__, a software developer  who likes transforming data and programming firmware; mainly with Python and Postgres.
+I'm __Angelo__, a software developer who likes playing with large dataset and programing firmware; mainly with Python and Postgres.

 ## Contact with me